-The structure of the paper goes as follows.
+The structure of the paper is as follows.
 Section~\ref{Fundamentals} is a brief introduction to stochastic differential equations, stochastic Lie systems, and many other notions to be used in this paper.
-It also shows the difference of the form of stochastic Lie systems in the Stratonovich and the It\^{o} approaches.
-Section~\ref{Sec:SSRandLT} is concerned with superposition rules for stochastic Lie systems and it reviews and corrects the previous version of the stochastic Lie system.
+It also shows the difference between the form of stochastic Lie systems in the Stratonovich and the It\^{o} approaches.
+Section~\ref{Sec:SSRandLT} is concerned with superposition rules for stochastic Lie systems and reviews and corrects the previous version of the stochastic Lie theorem.
 Section \ref{Sec:Hamiltonian_Stochastic_Lie_Systems} deals with Hamiltonian stochastic Lie systems.
-In particular, we define the newly proposed stochastic foliated Lie systems, and the Hamiltonian counterparts of stochastic Lie systems.
+In particular, we define the newly proposed stochastic foliated Lie systems and the Hamiltonian counterparts of stochastic Lie systems.
 A theory of stability for stochastic Lie systems is given in Section \ref{Sec:SHS}.
-A relative equilibrium notion is presented and studied in Section \ref{Sec:Relative_Equilibrium_Stochastic_Differential}.
+A relative equilibrium notion is presented and studied in Section \ref{Sec:Relative_Equilibrium_Stochastic_Differential}, and a stochastic version of a classical result characterising relative equilibrium points is presented.
 Meanwhile, Section \ref{Se:PCSLS} develops the Poisson coalgebra method for Hamiltonian stochastic Lie systems.
 Finally, Section \ref{Eq:Conclusions} presents our conclusions and future work.